nrfconnect/Asset-Tracker-Template/docs/modules/location.md

 - **LOCATION_SEARCH_DONE**
   Indicates that a location search has completed (successfully or with error/timeout).

+- **LOCATION_CLOUD_REQUEST**
+  Contains cellular neighbor cell and/or Wi-Fi access point information that should be sent to cloud services for location resolution.

+- **LOCATION_AGNSS_REQUEST**
+  Indicates that A-GNSS assistance data is needed for GNSS positioning.

 The message types used by the location module are defined in `location.h`:

 ```c